 Chocolate Covered Strawberry Cake Balls #recipe at TidyMom.net #ValentinesDay

-What Are Cake Balls Or Cake Pops?
+What Are Cake Balls And Cake Pops?

 Cake balls are made by combining cake crumbs with frosting, shaping them to form a ball, and dipping them in melted chocolate.
 A cake pop is a cake ball mounted on a lollipop stick.